 We get hundreds of messages via social media and e-mail every month about racquet advice.
 Sadly, we cannot respond to all of you.

 The best way to get help through your questions is joining Patreon or become a YouTube member (search for the join button).
 All members get priority to racquet help within reason.
-The same for people who are subscribed and comment on videos.
-We will also select some questions every month to be featured in our Q&A videos on the Tennisnerd YouTube channel.
+We will also select some questions monthly to be featured in our Q&A videos on the Tennisnerd YouTube channel and our secondary channel Tennisnerd2.
 If you want a full racquet consultation, check it out here.

 We will also do our best to reply to your comments on the website, but we do ask for your understanding that we only have one guy handling consultations at the moment (me) and it’s impossible to help all.
 However, through our content we can hopefully help more people with similar questions.